vaminator/vamtb/README.md

-  ia            Upload var to Internet Archive item. imageopt      Optimize images in vars. latest        Show "latest" version of var as an absolute filename. link          Link var in current directory to vam directory and in vam... multiup       Upload var to multiple place. nordep        Prints all var which don't have a reverse dependent. noroot        Remove root node stored in pose presets.
+  ia            Upload var to Internet Archive item. imageopt      Optimize images in vars. latest        Show "latest" version of var as an absolute filename. link          Link var in current directory to vam directory. multiup       Upload var to multiple place. nordep        Prints all var which don't have a reverse dependent. noroot        Remove root node stored in pose presets.